-Management's estimate of the DBO is based on a number of critical underlying assumptions such as standard rates of mortality, discount rate and anticipation of future salary increases.
+Management's estimate of the DBO is based on a number of critical underlying assumptions such as discount rate, future salary growth, turnover rate, standard rates of mortality and inflation rate.
 Variation in these assumptions may significantly impact the DBO amount and the annual defined benefit expenses.